 Another vital component is the explanation of sampling procedures.
 Researchers must describe who was surveyed, how participants were recruited, and why the chosen sample size is sufficient.
 This includes referencing statistical calculations like power analysis, which demonstrates that the sample is large enough to detect meaningful effects.
 The methodology section must also discuss pilot testing, outlining how a smaller version of the survey was trialed to detect errors in logic, clarity, or structure before full deployment.

-6. Pilot Testing Your PhD Survey
+Pilot Testing Your Dissertation Survey

-7. Ethical Considerations in PhD Surveys
+Ethical Considerations in PhD Surveys

 - Informed Consent – Every respondent must be made fully aware of the purpose of the research, what their participation involves, and how their data will be used.
 This usually requires a clear consent form or opening statement in the survey.
 Respondents should also know they can withdraw at any time without penalty.